Open Source and Cloud Digital Signage

 There is one thing everyone can agree on… Open source does not necessarily mean “free” software.
 There may not be any fees for acquiring and using the software, but at some point, you will hit a wall and you’ll need help.
 You may need to purchase some add-on services or bring someone in with specific expertise to complete your project.

 If you look long enough, you will find free proprietary software solutions.
 Unfortunately, these products are often crippled or seriously restricted, making them all but useless for anything but very basic projects.
 They only exist to attract customers to a paid, and fully supported version.

-Many open source digital signage products can be traced back to a college or university projects.
+Many open-source digital signage software products can be traced back to college or university projects.
 After all, you have a large pool of talent who has the time and resources required to build and test software.

 It’s not a huge problem when you’re dealing with a school or college project, but it’s an entirely different story if you’re running a business or a corporation.
 All you need is a reliable digital signage solution, and a good support infrastructure.

 Most proprietary software companies offer advanced end-user assistance with dedicated technical support resources, regular software updates, and end-user training (live, online, and on-demand).
 Proprietary software publishers also offer user forums and support their communities to engage customers, and deliver better support.